terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 Hacking the Gateway
 -------------------

-The above protocols and the examples in the `software/examples` folder can also run directly on the gateway.
+The above protocols and the examples in the `examples` folder can also run directly on the gateway.
 To connect:

     ssh debian@<ip address of BBB>

 In the `$HOME` folder is this repository.
 Running `git pull` in that folder will update the code to the latest version.

+    cd urban-heartbeat-kit
+    git pull

 ### Configuring Startup